stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 >
 > Pivoted to doing actual interview with HOLONS who want to participate
 >
-> One interview per week
+> One interview per week - help spread news about upcoming MVP (Minimum Viable Product) Auction.